Back

 Update!

-Now your artist profile is ready to go and when your music is released, everyone will see a beautiful profile with images, a bio, ways to support you and find out more about your music taste.
+Now that you have claimed your Spotify for Artists profile when your music is released, everyone will see a beautiful profile with images, a bio, ways to support you and find out more about your music taste.
 Don’t forget when you release new music or get new headshots to update your profile so that it is consistent with your socials and campaign.

 If this was helpful, you may also find our Revenue checklist for emerging musicians valuable as well.
 Read now >> https://www.vampr.me/blog/revenue-checklist-for-emerging-musicians-vampr-blog/